Location: 35°54'48.28"N, 75°17'12.98"W (35.91341, -75.28694)

 U-85 embarked on its third war patrol on January 8, 1942.
 By this time, the United States had entered the war and Germany quickly brought U-boats to the East Coast of the United States.
 U-85 took a patrol station between Newfoundland and Nova Scotia and had no luck until January 21 when Greger fired four torpedoes at what was judged to be a 10,000 ton steamer.
 The crew of the U-85 claimed to have scored at least one hit, but the vessel evidently did not sink and there were no confirming allied records of the incident.
 On February 8, U-85 along with U-654 found and attacked the Southwest bound Convoy ONS 61.
 U-654 was able to sink one vessel in this convoy, while Greger fired at least three torpedoes with no hits.
 On the following day, Greger found a ship sailing alone, British freighter Empire Fusilier, which he fired upon and successfully sank.

 U-85 left for its fourth and final patrol on March 21, 1942.
 On this patrol, U-85 returned to American waters, specifically off the United States coast.
 On April 10, while off the New Jersey coast, U-85 found its first target, Swedish freighter Christina Knudsen.
-Greger sunk the ship and then proceeded directly to Cape Hatteras, N.C.
+Greger sunk the ship and then proceeded directly to Cape Hatteras, North Carolina.

 On April 13, 1942, U-85 was sitting in shallow water off Bodie Island lighthouse waiting for targets.
 Earlier that day the four-stack destroyer USS Roper set out from Norfolk on its way to Cape Hatteras for antisubmarine patrol.
 Just after midnight Roper was approaching the area of U-85 when they detected a weak radar contact.
 The crew of the Roper did not suspect much at first, but pursued the contact.